jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/tasks-prd-anonymous-user-ip-tracking.md

   - [x] 5.1 In `server/index.ts`, modify the logic to skip usage tracking (both fetching `getUsage` and incrementing `directUpdateUsage`) if the `effectiveIp` is the development fallback IP (`127.0.0.1`).
   - [x] 5.2 Ensure that this skipping logic is only active when `isDevelopment` is true, so that production behavior remains unchanged.

-- [ ] **6.0 Integration Tests**
+- [x] **6.0 Integration Tests**
-  - [ ] 6.1 Create `server/tests/integration/analyze-ip-tracking.test.ts`.
+  - [x] 6.1 Create `server/tests/integration/analyze-ip-tracking.test.ts`.
-  - [ ] 6.2 Add a test case to verify that a user with no prior usage can get an analysis.
+  - [x] 6.2 Add a test case to verify that a user with no prior usage can get an analysis.
-  - [ ] 6.3 Add a test case to verify that the usage count is incremented after a successful analysis.
+  - [x] 6.3 Add a test case to verify that the usage count is incremented after a successful analysis.
-  - [ ] 6.4 Add a test case to verify that a user who has reached the limit is blocked with a 429 error.
+  - [x] 6.4 Add a test case to verify that a user who has reached the limit is blocked with a 429 error.
-  - [ ] 6.5 Add a test case to verify that a request without a client IP is rejected (in production mode).
+  - [x] 6.5 Add a test case to verify that a request without a client IP is rejected (in production mode).
-  - [ ] 6.2 Write integration tests for `/analyze` endpoint covering successful analysis, count increment, limit enforcement, and IP determination failure.